-In conclusion, people with lower scores on standard tests of cognitive function were less willing to take up the future offer of vaccination for COVID-19.
-Erroneous messaging around the distribution of vaccines may have complicated decision-making.
+In conclusion, people with lower scores on standard tests of cognitive function reported being less willing to take up the future offer of vaccination for COVID-19.
+It is possible that erroneous messaging around the distribution of vaccines may have complicated decision-making; special efforts should be made to communicate clear information about vaccines’ efficacy and safety so that everyone—including those who report being less likely to choose vaccination—can make well-informed choices about vaccination.

 References